mkudija/mkudija.github.io/notes/_md/How I Choose What to Read.md

 Recommendations from friends or family who know you well can provide a good balance of being something you would both enjoy and be challenged by or offer a different perspective.

 ### For Whim
 At the end of the day, I always leave some room for whim in my reading list.
 Reading can and often should be a challenge that pushes you to grow, but it should also be enjoyable and provide some room for serendipity.
-Those new threads to pull on might come from a conversation or the bibliography of book in progress and can little ways to listen to the whispering voice of God[^whisper].
+Those new threads to pull on might come from a conversation or the bibliography of a book in progress and can be little ways to listen to the whispering voice of God[^whisper].

 [^whisper]: cf. [[1 Kgs-19#v12]]

-[[Alan Jacobs]], author of *[[2018-04-04-The Pleasures of Reading]]*, also lbooktalks about reading for whim:
+[[Alan Jacobs]], author of *[[2018-04-04-The Pleasures of Reading]]*, also talks about reading for whim:

 >Read what gives you delight—at least most of the time—and do so without shame.
 And even if you are that rare sort of person who is delighted chiefly by what some people call Great Books, don't make them your steady intellectual diet, any more that you would eat at the most elegant of restaurants every day.
 It would be too much.
 Great books are great in part because of what they ask of their readers: they are not readily encountered, easily assessed.[^jacobs]